Image Credit: Getty Images / AfricaImages

 When I’m craving a roast beef sub, I buy my own healthy ingredients and make one at home instead of ordering from a sandwich shop.

 It’s easier to make healthier choices when you cook.
 I use sprouted multigrain bread instead of a sub roll.
-I top it with wasabi-avocado oil-based mayo instead of regular mayonnaise.
-Then, I add lots of spring greens, tomatoes, a drizzle of olive oil, and red wine vinegar for the finishing flourishes.
+I top it with wasabi-avocado oil mayo instead of regular mayonnaise.
+I add lots of spring greens, tomatoes, and a drizzle of olive oil and red wine vinegar.

 It’s so delicious!
 Tastes better than store-bought!
 And it’s better for me.

 As for my sushi cravings, I don’t always feel so bad about giving in.
 My favorites are spicy tuna and salmon rolls with a good dose of wasabi.
-I don't like a lot of fillers, sauces, or it being fried in breadcrumbs.
-Give me fresh seafood, fish roe, rice, nori, avocado, jalapenos, and wasabi, and I’m good to go.
+I don’t like a lot of fillers.
+Just give me seafood, fish roe, rice, nori, avocado, jalapenos, and wasabi.
+I’m good to go.

 Sushi can be expensive.
 So I don’t indulge in it often.
 When I do, it’s a treat to myself.